openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/limitations.rst

 Limitations
 -----------

+The StackLight Infrastructure Alerting plugin 0.10.0 has the following
+limitation:

 * If Nagios is installed on several nodes for high availability, the alerts history will be lost in case of a server failover.